LogtalkDotOrg/logtalk.org/_pages/first_project.md

   toc: true
 ---

 Ready to start your first Logtalk project?
-Follows some simple steps and advice for smooth sailing.
+Follow these simple steps and suggestions for smooth sailing.
 Additional, detailed advice can be found in the Logtalk [Handbook](https://logtalk.org/manuals/userman/programming.html).

 ## Basic setup

-If you don't have done so already when following the [learning guide](learning.html), start by copying the `settings-sample.lgt` found at the root of the Logtalk distribution to your home directory (or any other of the searched locations; see the comments in the file itself for details), renaming it to `settings.lgt`.
-Then, open the file on your favorite text editor and uncomment all the code snippets that you find relevant (e.g. for loading essential tools at startup like `help`, `tutor`, `debugger`, `lgtdoc`, and `lgtunit`).
+If you haven't done so already, when following the [learning guide](learning.html), start by copying the `settings-sample.lgt` found at the root of the Logtalk distribution to your home directory (or any other of the searched locations; see the comments in the file itself for details), renaming it to `settings.lgt`.
+Then, open the file on your favorite text editor and uncomment all the code snippets that you find relevant (e.g. to load essential tools at startup like `help`, `tutor`, `debugger`, `lgtdoc`, and `lgtunit`).

 Speaking of favorite text editor, Logtalk provides support for several text editors and some IDEs.
 See the [`coding`](https://github.com/LogtalkDotOrg/logtalk3/tree/master/coding/) directory for setup details.